Introduction

 - • Humanist: friendly, approachable

-- ✔ Does the logo’s tone match your value proposition and audience?
+- ✔ Does your logo's tone match what you offer and who you're talking to?

-- ✔ Can people describe it in five words after a 3-second glance?
+- ✔ Can people describe it in a few words after just a quick glance?

-- ✔ Does it differentiate from top competitors without becoming gimmicky?
+- ✔ Does it stand out from competitors without looking gimmicky?

 Consistency & Context: Where Perception Is Formed